flekschas/regl-scatterplot/README.md

-In addition to the properties understood by [`colorBy`, etc.](#property-by), `pointConnectionColorBy`, `pointConnectionOpacityBy`, and `pointConnectionSizeBy` also understand `"inherit"`.
-When set to `"inherit"` the value will be inherited from its point-specific counterpart.
+In addition to the properties understood by [`colorBy`, etc.](#property-by), `pointConnectionColorBy`, `pointConnectionOpacityBy`, and `pointConnectionSizeBy` also understand `"inherit"` and `"segment"`.
+When set to `"inherit"`, the value will be inherited from its point-specific counterpart.
+When set to `"segment"`, each segment of a point connection will be encoded separately.
+This allows you to, for instance, color connection by a gradient from the start to the end of each line.

 <a name="property-lassoInitiator" href="#property-lassoInitiator">#</a> <b>lassoInitiator:</b>